 The narrative of Christianity’s impact on civilization has been under assault for decades, particularly in Western academic circles dominated by secularism and postmodernism.
 Yet, a curious shift is occurring.
 A new breed of secular and even atheistic historians are reevaluating the legacy of Christianity—not as an oppressive superstition, but as the foundational moral engine behind…

-Francis Schaeffer Encounters an Iglesia Ni Cristo Adherent
+Francis Schaeffer Encounters an Iglesia Ni Cristo Member

 Francis Schaeffer was no ordinary theologian.
 Dressed in knickers and often sporting a goatee, he was as much a cultural philosopher as he was a Christian apologist.
 His greatest work, however, was not in lecture halls or on debate stages—it was in the cozy mountain chalet of L’Abri (“The Shelter”) in Huémoz, Switzerland.
 There, he…